-First trial study: no statistically significant difference in oral bacteria and plaque reduction potential
+No statistically significant difference in bacteria and plaque reduction

-Note: Newcomers to oil pulling can read detailed background to this important (dental and general) health and healing practice under Oil pulling for (dental) health (including a number of scientific studies investigating oil pulling's effect on teeth, gums and caries bacteria) as well as Oil Pulling Therapy.
+Note: Newcomers to oil pulling can read detailed background to this important health and healing practice (incl. for for teeth and gums) under Oil pulling for (dental) health (including a number of scientific studies investigating oil pulling's effect on teeth, gums and caries bacteria) as well as Oil Pulling Therapy.

-Aired on 28th October 2013 on the UK's Channel 4 "Health Freaks" series2, a 9-day trial under the supervision of microbiologists and dentists from the Eastman Dental Institute (London) investigated the effects of prolonged swirling with coconut oil versus swirling with distilled water on plaque and oral bacteria counts of 18 volunteers.3
+Aired on 28th October 2013 on the UK's Channel 4 "Health Freaks" series, a 9-day trial under the supervision of microbiologists and dentists from the Eastman Dental Institute (London) investigated the effects of prolonged swirling with coconut oil versus swirling with distilled water on plaque and oral bacteria counts of 18 volunteers.

 Randomly split into two groups of 9 individuals each, the volunteers of the first group were asked to swish coconut oil every morning for ten minutes over the nine days, while the second group observed the same routine using plain distilled water.

 To ascertain whether there would be any changes in bacterial counts at the end of the trial, saliva samples were taken and analysed both at the beginning and end of the nine-day period, additionally, differences in the amount of plaque were assessed.

 Presumably to ensure that participants followed instructions correctly, they were asked to create home videos of their morning swishing routine.

 Results of 9-day study: oil pulling vs. distilled water pulling